MicrosoftDocs/sdk-api/sdk-api-src/content/eaphostpeerconfigapis/nf-eaphostpeerconfigapis-eaphostpeercredentialsxml2blob.md

 ### -param pCredentialsDoc [in]

  A pointer to an XML node of a document that contains credentials which are either user or machine credentials depending on the configuration passed in.
-The XML document is created with the <a href="https://docs.microsoft.com/previous-versions/windows/desktop/eaphost/eaphostusercredentialsschema-schema">EapHostUserCredentials Schema</a>.
+The XML document is created with the [EapHostUserCredentials Schema](https://docs.microsoft.com/windows/win32/eaphost/eaphostusercredentialsschema-schema)a>.

 ### -param dwSizeOfConfigIn [in]